mateuszwszola/issue-tracker/backend/README.md

   - user is a manager of a project
   - user is engineer within a project

-That way the role entity is not needed, because a user role depends on project.
+That way the role entity is not needed, because a user role depends on a project.
-But of course we need to know who is the admin so I can add column named isAdmin
+But of course we need to know who is the admin so I added the column named is_admin in user table.